 The City of Fife uses a council-manager form of government, where an elected city council makes decisions for the city, and an appointed city manager carries out those decisions and oversees the daily operation of the city.
 The Mayor is the lead councilmember and serves as chair of the council.
 This form of government is described in Chapter 35A.13 RCW.
 Boards and Commissions give the citizens of Fife a way to be involved in specific areas of Fife’s decision-making process.

 - Boards and Commissions - Advise Fife City Council on topics of interest

 - City Council and Mayor - Make policy, approve budgets and make appointments

-- City Manager - Implements council decisions, administer city
+- City Manager - Implements council decisions, administer city operations

-- Operating Departments - Provide services to Fife’s citizens, follow the direction of City Manager
+- Operating Departments - Provide services to Fife’s citizens, follow the direction of city manager

 The city holds regular public meetings and keeps records of those meetings.
 We welcome you to participate in these meetings and view these documents.
 Learn more about City meetings.

 Fife will be a vibrant destination with a healthy balance between residential, commercial, and industrial uses, all of which are interconnected with green infrastructure and open space that supports a great quality of life.